 - OS build cards: The micro SD card hosts the OS and brain of the computer and can be precisely configured for any desired environment.
 By creating customized cards, it is possible to rapidly change the configuration and function of a Raspberry Pi by simply swapping the card and components.

 - Computer: You will also need a computer to download the firmware to load onto the micro SD card.

-- Power supply: The Raspberry Pi uses a standard Micro-USB power supply, and nearly any android phone charger or battery pack will work to power a Pi.
-This allows for a number of different battery configurations to suit long-endurance reconnaissance or continuiously powered operations.
+- Power supply: The Raspberry Pi uses a standard Micro-USB power supply, and nearly any Android phone charger or battery pack will work to power a Pi.
+This allows for a number of different battery configurations to suit long-endurance reconnaissance or continuously powered operations.